-- 8. To keep abreast of current policy and development initiatives. - 9.
-To meet regularly with the relevant Cabinet Member and advise them on policy development in relation to decision-making. - 10.
-To meet regularly with relevant senior officers in order to keep fully appraised of relevant service issues and advise the Cabinet Member. - 11.
-To attend regular policy and review meetings with the Cabinet Member and the relevant Chief Officer and senior officers. - 12 To liaise with non-executive Members in order to ensure that the Cabinet Member is fully aware of issues which are of concern to Members. - 13.
-To carry out any other appropriate duties as directed by the relevant Cabinet Member.
+- 7. To attend conferences, seminars and meetings as requested by the relevant Cabinet Member. - 8.
+To keep abreast of current policy and development initiatives. - 9.
+To meet regularly with the relevant Cabinet Member and advise them on policy development in relation to decision-making. - To meet regularly with relevant senior officers in order to keep fully appraised of relevant service issues and advise the Cabinet Member. - 11.
+To attend regular policy and review meetings with the Cabinet Member and the relevant Chief Officer and senior officers. - 12 To liaise with non-executive Members in order to ensure that the Cabinet Member is fully aware of issues which are of concern to Members. - To carry out any other appropriate duties as directed by the relevant Cabinet Member.